 The eAcademy is home to our online education library.
-These courses span all of the anatomic pathology subspecialties.
-Most offer CME, or if CME is not needed, certificates of completion to non-members and members alike.
+The courses offered here span the pathology subspecialties.
+Most courses offer CME/SAMs credits; all award certificates of completion to non-members and members alike.

 Our ACCME accredited courses have achieved the highest ACCME honor: Accreditation with Commendation assuring you that your USCAP learning is the best available.

-Our eLibrary offers a sampling of courses that have been presented at our renowned annual meeting over the three most recent years.
+Our eLibrary offers a sampling of courses that have been presented at our renowned meetings from the three most recent years.
 Led by international authorities, these online courses are from 3 to 7 hours each.
 Choose topics from many subspecialties and complete them within your timeframe.
 Included with each course are PowerPoint presentations, course handouts, and other supplemental materials.

-MyPath™ is emerging as the preeminent research and resource for pathologists.
-This application combines the USCAP’s educational assets with the National Institutes of Health’s PubMed library enabling users to search, save, learn, and connect with peers.
+MyPath™ is the preeminent research and resource tool for pathologists.
+This application combines the USCAP’s educational assets with the National Institutes of Health’s PubMed library and a variety of textbooks, enabling users to search, save, learn, and connect with peers.

 The USCAP hosts multi-day learning events throughout North America, including the world’s largest gathering of pathologist-scientists: The USCAP Annual Meeting.

 Our regional meetings are held in attractive venues throughout North America.
 These meetings are smaller and more readily enable peer-to-peer discussion and discovery.
-With leading experts, course participants focus on substantive areas of pathology, bringing home learning that they can use in their daily practices.
+Guided by leading experts, course participants focus on substantive areas of pathology, bringing home learning that is readily applied to their daily practices.